blab/veme-2022/README.md

     - Drag-and-drop onto [auspice.us](http://auspice.us).
     - Upload data to GitHub or Nextstrain Groups and view through [nextstrain.org](http://nextstrain.org).

+In this workshop, you will learn how to analyze previously curated data and then visualize and interpret the resulting annotated phylogenetic tree.

 ## Build an annotated time-scaled phylogeny of SARS-CoV-2

 Inspect input files for SARS-CoV-2 analysis.